20 Orange Flowers to Brighten Up Drab Gardens

 Body

-Add vibrance to your garden with jazzy orange flowers!
-I didn’t expect to be an orange fan, but these bright beauties brighten up drab gardens and make me smile.
-Plus, they are butterfly and hummingbird magnets!
+I didn’t expect to be an orange fan.
+However, I planted a bed of tangerine-colored flowers in a drab corner of my garden, and they really brightened it up—and made me smile.
+Plus, these vibrant hues are butterfly and hummingbird magnets!
 Here are 20 orange flowers perfect for the home gardener.

 Orange is one of the warm tones—reds, yellows, oranges, and shades thereof.
 Warm tones contrast the cooler shades of greens, blues, and purple to add depth and draw attention.

-An entire garden of these bright flowers might be a visual overload, but strategically placed beds of tangerine-colored blooms attract the eye and help define garden beds and planters.
+An entire garden of orange flowers might be a visual overload, but strategically placed beds of these vibrant blooms attract the eye and help define garden beds and planters.
 By planting flowers that bloom in those color ranges as accents, we can add warmth and excitement to an uneventful garden scene.

 Last summer was very rainy, and bright spots of sunny flowers helped heat things up!
-See some of my favorites.
+Want to add some jazziness to your garden?
+Read on.

 What Do Orange Flowers Mean?